Important Information

 Trek to Tatopani (2607m / 8553ft), 5-6 hours.

 Are you ready?
 Today is commonly known as “the toughest day of the trek”.
-But the rewards far outweigh the grueling bits.
+But the rewards far outweight the grueling bits.
 Descend gradually along the ridge to the Bamdang Khola, which turns north along the Chilime Khola until you reach the town of Chilime (around 2 hours walking).
 After crossing a suspension bridge (always fun) you’ll begin an arduous climb of around 450-meters to the village of Gongang.
 It’ll take around 1.5 hours of steep uphill climbing but there’s a lunch break on arrival.
 The next section is much less physically strenuous, as you continue the ascent for around 2 hours until you reach Tatopani (2607m).

 Overnight at teahouse.